Probation User Fees can be paid by the following methods:

 - 809 State St., Suite 101, LaPorte, IN 46350

 - 300 Washington St., Suite 337, Michigan City, IN 46360

-- Payments can be made at the LaPorte Courthouse in the dropbox outside of the LaPorte Courthouse and the Michigan City Temporary Courthouse.
+- Payments can be made in the dropbox locations outside of the LaPorte Courthouse and the Michigan City Temporary Courthouse.
 Please be sure to write your name and “For Probation Fees” on the outside of the envelope.
 You can use your own envelope or one provided at the box.
 You can pay with cash, money order or cashier check.

 John Augustus, the “Father of Probation,” is recognized as the first true probation officer.
 Augustus was born in Woburn, Massachusetts in 1785.
 By 1829, he was a permanent resident of Boston and the owner of a successful boot-making business.
 It was undoubtedly his membership in the Washington Total Abstinence Society that led him to the Boston courts.
 Washingtonians abstained from alcohol themselves and were convinced that abusers of alcohol could be rehabilitated through understanding, kindness, and sustained moral suasion, rather than through conviction and jail sentences.

 In 1841, John Augustus attended police court to bail out a “common drunkard,” the first probationer.
 The offender was ordered to appear in court three weeks later for sentencing.
 He returned to court a sober man, accompanied by Augustus.
 To the astonishment of all in attendance, his appearance and demeanor had dramatically changed.